NCAR/ccpp-framework/doc/migration.md

 ### 1.5 Unit strings: bare vs explicit positive exponent

 `m2` and `m+2` (or any `<letter><positive_integer>` vs `<letter>+<integer>`
-combo) are normalised internally and treated as equivalent.
+combo) are normalized internally and treated as equivalent.
 Pre-existing unit-conversion entries don't need to be duplicated; either spelling matches.